tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Epic Feat

-One battle per day, you can choose to gain resist demon attack 16+ instead of resist energy 12+ from your Metallic Protector Heritage talent.
+One battle per full recovery, you can choose to gain resist demon attack 16+ instead of resist energy 12+ from your Metallic Protector Heritage talent.

 ---